mcrco/obsidian/Single Variable Calculus/Integration.md

 Similarly,

-> [!math|{"type":"proposition","number":"auto","setAsNoteMathLink":false,"title":"Product of Integrable Functions and a Constant","label":"product-of-integrable-functions-and-a-constant","_index":8}] Proposition 9 (Product of Integrable Functions and a Constant).
+> [!proposition] Product of Integrable Functions and a Constant
+> %% label: product-of-integrable-functions-and-a-constant %%
 > If $f$ is integrable over $[a,b]$, so is $\alpha f$ and
 >
 > $$
 > \int_{a}^{b} \alpha f(x) \, dx = \alpha \int_{a}^{b} f(x) \, dx .
 > $$

-> [!math|{"type":"proposition","number":"auto","setAsNoteMathLink":false,"_index":9}] Proposition 10.
+> [!proposition]
 > If $a,b,c\in\mathbb{R}$ with $a<b<c$, $f$ is integrable on $[a,c]$ iff $f$ is integrable on $[a,b]$ and $[b,c]$, and
 >
 > $$